Band manipulation and spin texture in interacting moir\'e helical edges

-are the wavefunction renormalization annd renormalized velocity and mass, respectively, with a dimensionless coupling $\alpha^2=\frac{w^2}{8\left(v^2Q^2+M^2\right)}$.
-Remarkably, the Dirac mass can be renormalized to zero when $\alpha=1$ (i.e. $\tilde M=0$), suggesting a Dirac point at $E=0$ and band inversion signalled by the change in sign of $\tilde M$.
+respectively, where $Z=1/(1+\alpha^2)$ is the wavefunction renormalization, and we have introduced a dimensionless coupling constant $\alpha^2=\frac{w^2}{8\left(v^2Q^2+M^2\right)}$.
+Remarkably, the Dirac mass can be renormalized to zero (i.e. $\tilde M=0$) when $\alpha=1$ , suggesting a Dirac point at $E=0$ and band inversion signalled by the change in sign of $\tilde M$.
+This is rather interesting as it implies not only can the Dirac point re-emerge but this process has the potential to drive topological transitions on the edge.
 We confirm the perturbative analysis by numerically solving Eq.~(\ref{Eq:LE_Th}), shown in Fig.~\ref{Fig:LE_band1}, where we plot the energy bands for a few representative values of $w$, demonstrating the re-emergence of Dirac points at zero energy [Fig.~\ref{Fig:LE_band1}(c)] and finite energies [Fig.~\ref{Fig:LE_band1}(d)].

 For $vQ<|M|$, the low-energy bands can become nearly flat.
-Semiclassically, the periodic potential induces localized charge puddles [soliton solutions of Eq.~(\ref{Eq:H_cl})] that are well-separated (i.e., inter-puddle hybridization can be ignored), so the system can be described by asymptotically localized orbitals, corresponding to a featureless dispersion.
 Because of the narrow bandwidth in the low-energy minibands, perturbation theory cannot easily capture the qualitative features in this limit.
 We present numerical results in Fig.~\ref{Fig:LE_band2}.
 Interestingly, we still find the gap closing for particular values of $w$ as shown in Figs.~\ref{Fig:LE_band2}(c) and (d).
 In summary, the periodic potential provides a nontrivial way to manipulate the edge bands, giving rise to finite-energy gaps, flat bands, and re-emergent Dirac points.